benwzj/benwzj.github.io/_posts/2023-01-09-Bootstrap.md

 date: 2023-01-09
 category: CSS
 tags: HTML Website SASS CSS
+toc:
+  - name: What is Bootstrap
+  - name: Using Bootstrap 4
 ---

 ## What is Bootstrap

-Bootstrap is popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
+Bootstrap is popular HTML, CSS, and JavaScript **framework** for developing responsive, **mobile-first** websites.

 It includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins.

-Bootstrap is focus on the look of webpage! single page. mainly use CSS and partly use javascript for some effect.
-It is completely free to download and use!
+Bootstrap is focus on the look of single page.
+Mainly use CSS and partly use javascript for some effect.

 Bootstrap is Writen in HTML, CSS, Less, **Sass** and JS, Originally named Twitter Blueprint.